Scenario-Convert Tool

 Generate X random end-to-end routes using -g / --generate-routes:

-If you want to generate many routes fast this option is the best possibility to do that.
+If you want to generate many routes fast, this option is a good possibility to do that.

-You can cap the number of routes generated by passing the argument --max-number-of-routes X, where X is a positive integer.
-Scenario-convert then generates a maximum of X routes.
-If you don’t pass this argument, all possible routes for your road network are calculated.
-This is not recommended for large networks.
+You can cap the number of routes generated by passing the argument --max X, where X is a positive integer.
+Scenario-convert then generates a maximum of X routes for each origin/destination pair.
+Per default, only 1 route is calculated for each origin/destination pair.

 Calculate a single route from point A to point B:

-In contrast to the example above, if a start and end point is given, scenario-convert only calculates a single route between these points if --max-number-of-routes is not given.
+In contrast to the example above, if a start and end point is given, scenario-convert only calculates a single route between these points if --max is not given.

 The points can be given in geo coordinates or as node IDs.
 If given in geo coordinates, make sure the coordinates are within the area of your scenario network.